DreamerrBoy/WaterBlock/README.md

 In addition to this, now you can edit WaterBlock's combination, description and instructions.

 In the config file;
-Add your ability to the section named `BlockAbilities` with the format `AbilityName:WaveRange:BlockAmount`
+Add your ability to the section named `BlockAbilities` with the format `AbilityName:WaveRange:BlockLimit`

 Example Config File:
 ```yml